rocktimsaikia/mime-type-check/readme.md

 ### getMimeType(string)

-Get the `MIME type` of file by it's extension
+Get `MIME type` of a file by it's extension